I am an applied mathematician, with lecturing and wet-lab experimental biology experience, exploring the interface of mathematics and biology.

-I am currently a Queensland University of Technology Postdoctoral Research Fellow in Mathematical Biology in the group of Professor Matthew Simpson (QUT), collaborating with Professor Nikolas Haass (The University of Queensland Diamantina Institute, Translational Research Institute, Brisbane).
+In 2022-2023 I was a Postdoctoral Research Fellow in Mathematical Biology in the group of Professor Matthew Simpson (Queensland University of Technology).
+During my studies I performed wet-lab biological experiments in close collaboration with the group of Professor Nikolas Haass (The University of Queensland Diamantina Institute, Translational Research Institute, Brisbane).

-In early 2022, I completed my PhD at the Queensland University of Technology, Brisbane, Australia.
+In 2022, I completed my PhD at the Queensland University of Technology, Brisbane, Australia.
 My thesis is entitled Mechanochemical and experimental models in mathematical biology, under the supervision of Professor Matthew Simpson (QUT) and Dr Pascal Buenzli (QUT), in collaboration with Professor Ruth Baker (University of Oxford).
 My thesis received a Faculty of Science Executive Dean’s Commendation for Outstanding Doctoral Thesis for 2022.
-During my studies I have worked with the experimental group of Professor Rik Thompson (QUT, Translational Research Institute, Brisbane), and performed wet-lab biological experiments in the group of Professor Nikolas Haass (The University of Queensland Diamantina Institute, Translational Research Institute, Brisbane).
-Prior to moving to Australia, I completed my bachelor degree and masters degree in Mathematics at the University of Oxford, England, and worked for three years as a data analytics consultant at Deloitte UK, based in Manchester, England.
+During my studies I have worked with the experimental group of Professor Rik Thompson (QUT, Translational Research Institute, Brisbane), and performed wet-lab biological experiments in close collaboration with the group of Professor Nikolas Haass (The University of Queensland Diamantina Institute, Translational Research Institute, Brisbane).

 Timeline